About CoWorking Night

-Attendees will respect the wishes of Real Estate Row's building manager and will not disturb any furniture, electronics, or items that are not authorized for CoWorking Night use, including food and drink.
+Attendees will respect the wishes of Huntsville West's building manager and will not disturb any furniture, electronics, or items that are not authorized for CoWorking Night use, including food and drink.

-Attendees will not disturb or interrupt Real Estate Row employees while they are working.
+Attendees will not disturb or interrupt Huntsville West employees or it's members while they are working.

-Attendees may not use or disrupt materials on Real Estate Row employee work stations; Employee wastebaskets may not be used to dispose food or drink.
+Attendees may not use or disrupt materials on Huntsville West employee work stations or the work stations of it's members.
+Employee/Member wastebaskets may not be used to dispose food or drink.

 Donate to CoWorking Night

 We believe CoWorking Night is important for growing and connecting the Huntsville area.
 It takes a great deal of work and resources to make it happen each week.
-If you'd like to help CoWorking Night continue success, you can contribute to our sponsoring non-profit organization, New Leaf Digital.
+If you'd like to help CoWorking Night continue success, you can contribute to our sponsoring non-profit organization, Urban Engine.
 Thank you!

 CoWorking Night was founded in April of 2015 when Chris Beaman and Larry Mason launched Code for Huntsville inside Alabama Media Group's downtown hub.
 Code for Huntsville's kickoff meeting drew a crowd of technologists and entrepreneurs who were eager to participate in regularly-occurring "hack nights."
 As such, Hack Night was born.